Dream Brother

-"Dream Brother" is the last track on the original release of Jeff Buckley's album Grace, and the penultimate on later releases of the album.
+"Dream Brother" is a song by American musician Jeff Buckley, featured on his only studio album Grace.
 Written by Buckley, bassist Mick Grøndahl and drummer Matt Johnson, it was written as an urge for a friend of his, Chris Dowd of Fishbone fame, not to walk out on his pregnant girlfriend in a similar way to Buckley's own father, Tim Buckley, as evidenced in the chorus, "Don't be like the one who made me so old/Don't be like the one who left behind his name/'Cause they're waiting for you like I waited for mine/And nobody ever came".